 Performance units vest on the fourth anniversary of the date of the award.
 Holders must meet the service condition for vesting to occur.
 Awards are paid out entirely in shares.
-The amount paid out will range from 40% to 120% of the number of units awarded and is determined based upon our average annual return on invested capital for the performance period consisting of the years 2017, 2018 and 2019 compared to a peer group of companies in our industry and related industries.
+The amount paid out will range from 40% to 120% of the number of units awarded and is determined based upon our average annual return on invested capital for the performance period consisting of the years 2018, 2019 and 2020 compared to a peer group of companies in our industry and related industries.
 Dividend equivalents are paid out on the vesting date in a number of shares equal in value to the cumulative dividends actually paid on the number of shares that vest.
 The grant date fair value is based upon the probable outcome of the performance conditions, which was 100%.
-The aggregate fair values of the awards at maximum payout of 120% are \$2,713,800,

-\$1,739,982, \$540,019, \$561,020 and \$345,012 for Mr. Kowlzan, Mr. Hassfurther, Mr. Mundy, Mr. Carter and Mr. Pflederer, respectively.
-The awards contain a discretionary vesting component, as described in "Compensation Discussion and Analysis - Equity Incentive Awards."
-While the amounts that could be awarded under the discretionary vesting component are included in the maximums reported in the table, the value of any shares awarded pursuant to the discretionary component will be reported as compensation in the Summary Compensation Table during the year in which the compensation committee determines the number of shares awarded under the discretionary vesting component.
+The grant date fair values of the awards assuming a maximum payout of 120% are \$2,985,204, \$1,914,093, \$594,042, \$617,178 and \$379,613 for Mr. Kowlzan, Mr. Hassfurther, Mr. Mundy, Mr. Carter and Mr. Pflederer, respectively.
+Performance units contain a discretionary vesting component, as described in "Compensation Discussion and Analysis - Equity Incentive Awards."
+While the amounts that could be awarded under the discretionary vesting component are included in the maximums reported in the table, the value of any shares awarded pursuant to the discretionary component will be reported as compensation in the Summary Compensation Table during the year in which the compensation committee determines the number of shares awarded, which we expect to be the year of vesting.